 5 letters you should make the time to write

 - Thank you

 Write a letter to your second-grade teacher in appreciation of the extra attention they gave you, reach out to an old friend to thank them for working on the health care front line, or send a brief note to your mom expressing gratitude.
-Offering someone thanks for the things they’ve done, both big and small, is a wonderful gift you can give to them and yourself.
-Kindness and compassion will help get us through the pandemic and a thank-you note is an excellent way to recognize both.
+Offering someone thanks for the things they've done, both big and small, is a wonderful gift you can give to them and yourself.
+Kindness and compassion have helped get us through the pandemic and a thank-you note is an excellent way to recognize both.

 - I'm sorry

 There's no benefit to hanging onto something that has been weighing on your conscience.
 Telling someone that you're sorry for something you did to disappoint them, that you feel badly about the disintegration of your relationship or that you weren't there for them when they experienced a loss may not be easy, but it is beneficial to you both.
 If this global crisis has taught us anything, it is that we shouldn't sweat the small stuff.
 Here's your chance to put those words into action.

 Imagine how great you would feel if someone took the time to share all the ways in which they admire you.
 Now, use those warm and fuzzy feelings as inspiration to do the same for another.
 You might admire them for their grit, their kindness or their kick-back ways, but you can never go wrong by letting someone know they're seen and appreciated.
 You just might be touching them at a time when they most need to be reminded how special they are and that they have the strength to get through the current — and any future — challenges.

 - Thinking of you